hpi-schul-cloud/cui/README.md

 # A Conversational UI Prototype

 During our university masters seminar we build a chat bot prototype to enhance the user experience on the MOOC platform [Open SAP](https://open.sap.com/).
-In the following we will give a short overview over our experiment including how to get started with it.
+In the following we will give a short overview over our experiment including how to train models and use the conversational UI prototype.

 ## Table of contents